gthvn1/blog/_posts/2023-01-22-bootloader-good-bye-real-mode.md

 - a call gate

 Before switching to protected mode we need to add an segment descriptor for the code and another one for the data.
+It is also important to note that the first entry must be a null descriptor.
+Once the GDT is configured we can switch to protected mode.

+It is implemented in the [hello world bootloader](https://github.com/gthvn1/yet-another-kernel/blob/main/bootloader/boot.asm).